 Pro-tip: by creating row level formula fields instead of custom fields on an object will reduce the amount of custom fields and does not count towards your object limits.

-Sales effectiveness increases as we engage in team selling.
+Sales effectiveness increases as we engage in team selling, whether you’re a sales manager or an account executive.
 Scheduling multiple resources for the same meeting used to be a challenge using Salesforce calendar, until the Availability View came out in Winter 20.
 Now I can see multiple people’s calendars in one view on a daily, weekly, or monthly basis.
 This functionality is akin to Scheduling Assistant in Outlook 365.
 No more coordinating Account Executive and Sales Engineers internal calendars through email, now it’s available all in one place.

 More of a general improvement than a sales focused one, this feature hits close to home.
 First, a Pop Quiz: how many Opportunity/Account List views do you have?
 I checked, and I am at 17 and 32.
 Most of these were one-offs, created to show something specific or to perform a mass action on, like update account owner.
 I have so many because I never deleted them, yet I curse the length of the list daily.